 Learning more about brain science can help us support leaders who are confronted with unfamiliar stressors and challenges.

 If, as learning and development professionals, we understand the brain better, perhaps we can support our leaders to face turmoil more effectively.
-Dr Srini Pillay, founder and CEO of NeuroBusiness Group, spends his working life trying to help people understand more about how the brain works in such situations, and is ideally suited to lead such a conversation.
+Dr. Srini Pillay, founder and CEO of NeuroBusiness Group, spends his working life trying to help people understand more about how the brain works in such situations, and is ideally suited to lead such a conversation.

 Stress blocks learning

-Pillay’s opening remarks confirm our suspicions – stress precipitates habit pathways in the brain.
+Pillay’s remarks confirmed our suspicions – stress precipitates habit pathways in the brain.
 When under pressure, we resort to what we know, rather than opening our minds to what we don’t know.
 In essence, learning becomes irrelevant at the precise moment when we need it most.
 So the key question remains: are there methods we can employ that can both educate and enable leaders to keep learning when they are overwhelmed, rather than shutting down?
 Pillay likens it to constructing a building in an earthquake.
 The buildings – and leaders – that survive definitely don’t have the same characteristics as the ones that crumble.

 So it’s not so much about training leaders to cope in a crisis, but about laying down the foundations for resilience so that when crisis strikes, the ability to learn prevails over the need to be right.
 In new times, leaders need to try new things – the polar opposite of avoiding mistakes.